awsdocs/amazon-redshift-management-guide/doc_source/query-editor.md

 + Download result sets as large as 100 MB to a comma\-separated value \(CSV\) file\.
 + Save queries for reuse\.
 You can't save queries in the Europe \(Paris\) Region, the Asia Pacific \(Osaka\-Local\) Region, the Asia Pacific \(Hong Kong\) Region, or the Middle East \(Bahrain\) Region\.
 + View query execution details for user\-defined tables\.
++ Schedule queries to run at a future time\.

 ## Query editor considerations<a name="query-editor-considerations"></a>